sunjayBhatia/erlonion/README.md

         make run_dir

-This will fetch and compile all dependencies as well as build `erlonion` directory node
+This will fetch and compile all dependencies as well as build `erlonion` path node

         make run_path